mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 ### Visual Representations
-- Include relevant images or diagrams to illustrate the relationships and class structures.
+The following images and diagrams illustrate key concepts within the Food Recommendation Ontology, showcasing relationships between classes and the structure of the ontology.

-**Illustrating the subclasses of diseases, minerals that are recommended to use for the specified diseases and then the food that contain those specific minerals.**
+**Subclasses of Diseases and Recommended Minerals** This diagram illustrates the subclasses of diseases and the specific minerals recommended for each disease.
+It also highlights the foods that contain these essential minerals, providing a comprehensive view of how nutrition can support health.

 <img src="Images/Graph_Pics/graph_pic2.png" alt="Overview of the project" width="70%">
+Subclasses of Diseases and Recommended Minerals

+**Meal Classification and Breakfast Details**
-**Representing the Meal and showing Breakfast is a subclass of Meal and BreakfastDish.
-Moreover, showing the ingredients and nutrients which exist in some type of breakfasts.**
+This representation shows the classification of meals, emphasizing that Breakfast is a subclass of Meal and BreakfastDish.
+It further details the ingredients and nutrients commonly found in various types of breakfasts, illustrating the nutritional composition of morning meals.

 <img src="Images/Graph_Pics/graph_pic3.png" alt="Overview of the project" width="70%">
+Meal Classification and Breakfast Details

+**Spiciness Levels Based on Ingredients**
-**Representing the Level_Of_Spicy based on two different ingredients which have some nutrients in common.
-Moreover, representing the dishes in these two different categories (mild and hot).**
+This diagram represents the Level_Of_Spicy based on two different ingredients that share some common nutrients.
+It categorizes dishes into two groups: mild and hot, providing insights into how spiciness can vary among different food items.

 <img src="Images/Graph_Pics/graph_pic4.png" alt="Overview of the project" width="70%">
+Spiciness Levels Based on Ingredients

+**Phosphorous as a Mineral and Its Sources**
-**Representing that Phosphorous is a mineral, and the ingredients contain Phosphorous.
-For example, Honey has Phosphorous which is used in some Dishes and showing that Susan has allergy to Honey.**
+This image illustrates that Phosphorous is a mineral, showcasing ingredients that contain phosphorous.
+For example, it highlights that Honey contains phosphorous, which is used in various dishes.
+Additionally, it indicates that a user named Susan has an allergy to honey, emphasizing the importance of considering allergies in dietary recommendations.

 <img src="Images/Graph_Pics/graph_pic5.png" alt="Overview of the project" width="70%">
+Phosphorous as a Mineral and Its Sources